millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 In general the best way to access data is through ``loc`` and ``iloc``\.
 The ``loc`` index selects rows and columns based on their labels, while ``iloc`` selects them based on their integer position.
-With these indexers, the first and second arguments refer to the rows and columns, respectively, just as array slicing.
+For both of these methods, the first and second arguments refer to the rows and columns, respectively, just as in array slicing.

 .. code-block:: python